East Woods School: School info

+The current Head of School (since July 2017) is Laura Kang, its first female to hold the position.

 Academics

 Languages offered by the school include Spanish.

 Admissions

-The school charges a tuition ($4,800-$25,100) depending on grade, though financial aid of up to 60% of tuition is available.
+The school charges a tuition ($10,000-$40,000) depending on grade, though financial aid of up to 60% of tuition is available.
 Most students are given an admission exam to determine level.
 East Woods School states that it does not discriminate against anyone by race, religion, or ethnicity.

+Campus

+The East Woods campus is found about 35 miles east of New York City and is found in Oyster Bay, Long Island.
+The campus is located on one of Long Island's highest hilltops, and the main building is surrounded by 46 acres of woodland.

 Athletics

 Interscholastic sports involve fourth through eighth grade students.
 The students' choices are between soccer, basketball, baseball, and softball.

+After School

+East Woods provides a range of after school activities such a musical theater program, advanced science labs and various other after-school enrichments.

 Library

-The Rousmaniere Library is the center of many academic, curricular and community-related activities for East Woods School.
+The newly renovated Rousmaniere Library is the center of many academic, curricular and community-related activities for East Woods School.
 The facility contains approximately 20,000 volumes, including an extensive reference collection, which is supplemented with online databases.
 The library includes an area with networked computers and a SmartBoard to provide an interactive learning environment.
 The library hosts both the Early Childhood Program and space for students to conduct research for their independent study projects.